Greener Closet

 3/10

-ASOS does not publish detailed data on its water usage, chemical management, or wastewater treatment in its supply chain, indicating a lack of transparency in this area.
+ASOS does not publish detailed data on water usage, chemical management, or wastewater treatment in its supply chain, indicating a lack of transparency and potential areas for improvement in water conservation and pollution control.

 Ethical Labor Practices and Fair Wages